ALBA-Synchrotron/MARTApp/README.md

 # MARTApp

-**MARTApp (Magnetic Analysis & Reconstruction of Tomographies App)** is a cross-platform application delevoped in BL09 MISTRAL for the analysis and vectorial reconstruction of magnetic tomographies adquired at the beamline (but not limited to it).
+**MARTApp (Magnetic Analysis & Reconstruction of Tomographies App)** is a cross-platform application developed in BL09 MISTRAL for the analysis and vectorial reconstruction of magnetic tomographies acquired at the beamline (but not limited to it).

-In this repo you may find:
+In this repo, you may find:

 - [**User guide** to use MARTApp in/outside ALBA](./user_guide.pdf)
 - [**Quick Launch Manual** to launch the app outside ALBA](./quick_launch_manual.md)